 Then install some heat-resistant Dynamat inside the engine cover to dampen the noise even more.

-If you want to go all the way, consider also installing some insulation to the floorboards and door panels.
+If you want to go all the way, consider installing some insulation to the floorboards and door panels.
 Just remember that the weight of all this dampening material does add up.

 A possible downside of adding insulation is the cleaning job after riding in mud.
 Look for materials that won’t soak up moisture and can handle being washed using a pressure washer.